Looking Closely at the Growth Curve for Allbirds Inc. (BIRD)

 Current profitability levels for the company are sitting at:

-The receivables turnover for the company is 12.60 and the total asset turnover is 1.10.
-The liquidity ratio also appears to be rather interesting for investors as it stands at 3.93.
+The liquidity ratio also appears to be rather interesting for investors as it stands at 5.48.